Skip to main content

 80 'super hot women'

-Dan was already used to living the high life - and a relationship
+But Dan was already used to living the high life - and a relationship breakdown and losing his job wasn't going to stop him enjoying himself.

 “People who think you've got money they treat you differently," he says."Especially with the opposite sex, it attracts people.